raquo/laminar-shoelace-components/README.md

 ## What

 [Shoelace.js](https://shoelace.style/) is a very nice library of modern [Web Components](https://developer.mozilla.org/en-US/docs/Web/API/Web_Components).
-It can be used from any UI library, but especially for Scala.js, you need a good type-safe integration.
+Web Components like this  can be used from any UI library – React, Vue, etc., but in Scala.js, where we actually care about types, you need a good type-safe integration.
+Well, this is it.

-This project integrated Shoelace.js with [Laminar](https://laminar.dev/), my UI library for Scala.js.
+This project lets you use Shoelace.js components from [Laminar](https://laminar.dev/), my UI library for Scala.js.

 On the build side, this project is a parser, a translator, and a generator.
 It parses Shoelace's `custom-elements.json` manifest file, translates it into a Scala.js-friendly data structure, and outputs Laminar code for all Shoelace components.
 Because the generator is customizable (and the translator is the hard part anyway), this can bring Shoelace support to other Scala.js UI libraries for very cheap.
 We could also try parsing other Web Component libraries, although that would take more work.